johnma02/GameOfLife/README.md

 ## Current future objectives
 - [ ] Allow users to save animations to other directories
 - [ ] Create feature to allow user to save configurations for future use

+#### Currently, I think using SQLite to store coordinates on on the users cloned directory may be feasible to fufill this task.
+Will look into it.
 - [ ] Create beautiful GUI
+#### Through some preliminary investigation, _Tkinter_, _Pygame_, or _Qt_ seem to be best suited for this task.
+- [ ] Detect if user has initiated program from command line and run a separate main function giving special instructions to the user

 ## Known Issues
+See  above instructions for users who elect to execute this program from the command line